cert-lv/graphoscope/README.md

 - [ ] In `graph.js` remove custom zoom limiting
       when https://github.com/visjs/vis-network/pull/629 or similar is merged & new version released
 - [ ] Edges groups styling. **TODO** from `search.js`.
 Implement https://github.com/visjs/vis-network/issues/1229
-- [ ] Generate a direct link to the saved dashboard
 - [ ] Data sources access based on user groups permissions
 - [ ] API can return an image instead of JSON
 - [ ] Option to show partial results when limit is triggered
+- [ ] Data sources dropdown should inform whether SQL is supported and datetime range is ignored
 - [ ] Data source plugins:
   - [ ] RTIR
   - [ ] MS SQL